GalleriaJS/galleria/docs/options/index.rst

         image_crop: true
     });

-.. note:: You can define your own options and set defaults for each theme using
+.. note:: Themes can add new options and set/modify default values, please check each theme documentation for coverage.
+Custom options for each theme starts with an underscore.
-          the Theme builder API.

 List of options